Swiss Alps: Transport

+In addition, many mountans and summits are accessible by public transport.

 Most of the mountain regions are within 1 to 3 hours travel of Switzerland's main cities and their respective airport.
 The Engadine in Graubünden is between 3 and 6 hours away from the large cities; the train journey itself, with the panoramic Glacier Express or Bernina Express, is popular with tourists.
+Most tourism-oriented trains run under the Panorama Express (PE) category.